gph4ppy/SaveMe/README.md

 - Tap on the current name to change it.
 - Tap on the profile picture to upload a new one.
 - You can change the accent color, thanks to which you will have beautiful colors of calendars and buttons.
-- You can switch app language (works only on the simulator - probably because it isn't released on AppStore, which gives you personalized options for the app)
+- You can switch app language to Polish and English (works only on the simulator - probably because it isn't released on AppStore, which gives you personalized options for the app).
 - You can switch the whole app to dark mode with one tap.
 - Turn on notifications, which will remind you to check your frame of mind.
 - If you want, you can see in formations about the app.